-A new US study confirms that the average mum works 98 hours a week.
+A commissioned US study confirms that the average mum works 98 hours a week.
 If you’re not too exhausted to do the sums, you’ll realise that’s almost the same as working 2.5 jobs.
-Or exactly the same if your boss makes you wipe his bottom and pick up sultanas from under his desk.
+Or just the same if your boss makes you wipe his bottom and pick up sultanas from under his desk.

 A hard road

-Semi-annoyingly the study was commissioned by a drink company, but that doesn’t take away from the fact that it’s gathered some interesting data and starting some important conversations.
+Semi-annoyingly, the study was commissioned by a drink company, but that doesn’t take away from the fact that it’s gathered some interesting data.

-Researchers looked at 2000 US mothers who had children between five and 12 years of age.
-The team found that most mums “clocks in” at 6:23 am and “clock out” at 8:31 pm, making their average work day 14 hours in length.
-Thus, the “average mum’s” work week totalled a whopping 98 hours.
+Researchers looked at 2,000 US mothers who had children between five and 12 years of age.
+The team found that most mums ‘clock in’ at 6:23am and ‘clock out’ at 8:31pm, making their average work day 14 hours in length.
+Thus, the ‘average’ mum’s work week totalled a whopping 98 hours.

 Mother’s little helpers?

-The findings go on to talk about “life savers” which they define as strategies that save time and make mums’ lives easier.
+The findings go on to talk about ‘life savers’, which they define as strategies that save time and make mums’ lives easier.
 (Unfortunately they didn’t cover dads in the study, so sorry we can’t give you data on them!)
-Unsurprisingly the “life savers” included Netflix, convenience food, babysitters and….
-JUICE.
-They had to slip that in somewhere.
+Unsurprisingly the ‘life savers’ included Netflix, convenience food and babysitters.

-While the commissioned study obviously had a bit of a juice-focused agenda and is possibly questionable, it raises an important 100 percent genuine issue – women’s physical and mental workload once they have families.
+While the commissioned study obviously had a bit of a juice-focused agenda and is possibly questionable, it raises an important, 100 percent genuine issue – how women’s physical and mental workload balloons once they have families.

 We look forward to broader, less juicy studies and more discussion of the work mums do.
 (And dads.
 Yep!)

 Need some baby sleep advice?
 Our Parent School sleep experts can help.
 Click to find out more or book a one-on-one session.